 It then piles up where it doesn't belong, and causes big problems down the road.

 Of course, when calcium is in the blood and in the arteries (where it doesn't belong), it definitely isn't doing much to protect your bone health either, is it?

-#3 - It can help improve resistance to insulin:
+#3 - It can help improve insulin sensitivity: